RTEMS/rtems-docs/cpu_supplement/sparc.rst

 processor passes control to the RTEMS interrupt handler which performs the following actions:

-- saves the state of the interrupted task on it’s stack,
+- saves the state of the interrupted task on it's stack,

 - insures that a register window is available for subsequent traps,